-On the other hand, Eq. (\ref{Eq:DBINR}) shows the exact cancellation between gravitational and RR four form potentials $\mp f^{-1}$ in the probe brane action, reflecting Bogomolny-Parasad-Sommerfeld (BPS) nature of the D-brane.
-Hence, at least in the non-relativistic regime, the dS swampland conjecture can be applied to the `potential' $f^{-1}$.
-Then Eq. (\ref{Eq:dSDBINR}) becomes the condition $c_{\rm ent}<2/[m_{\rm Pl}(2{\alpha'}^2\lambda)^{1/4}]$.
+On the other hand, Eq. (\ref{Eq:DBINR}) shows the exact cancellation between gravitational and RR four-form potentials $\mp f^{-1}$ in the probe brane action, reflecting the Bogomolny-Parasad-Sommerfeld nature of the D-brane.
+Hence, at least in the nonrelativistic regime, the dS swampland conjecture can be applied to the ``potential" $f^{-1}$.
+Then, Eq. (\ref{Eq:dSDBINR}) becomes the condition $c_{\rm ent}<2/[m_{\rm Pl}(2{\alpha'}^2\lambda)^{1/4}]$.